 London based artist Helen Cammock (b.
-1970) was chosen as the winner of the 7th edition by a panel of expert judges comprising gallerist Vanessa Carlos, Carlos/Ishikawa, London; artist and previous recipient of the prize Laure Prouvost; collector Marcelle Joseph and art critic Rachel Spence, chaired by Iwona Blazwick OBE, former Director of the Whitechapel Gallery.
+1970) was chosen as the winner of the 7th edition by a panel of expert judges comprising gallerist Vanessa Carlos, Carlos/Ishikawa, London; artist and previous recipient of the prize Laure Prouvost; collector Marcelle Joseph and art critic Rachel Spence, chaired by Iwona Blazwick OBE, Director of the Whitechapel Gallery.
 Cammock’s fellow shortlisted artists were Céline Condorelli, Eloise Hawser, Athena Papadopoulos and Mandy El-Sayegh.

 Cammock’s bespoke residency began in May 2018 and was divided between six Italian cities Bologna, Florence, Venice, Rome, Palermo, and Reggio Emilia.
 A key focus was meeting with experts, scholars, associations, institutions and communities in areas of interest to Cammock, overseen by a local tutor for each area city.